logs and errors

 will result in

-s.
+panics.
 Unexpected errors are bugs in the program.
 Unexpected errors should terminate the process, delegating control back to a process hypervisor.
-Before the process is killed, if possible any open connections should be closed with a5xx
+Before the process is killed, if possible any open connections should be closed with a5xxstatus code.
+These errors are passed around usingthrowandprocess.on('unhandledException'),catchshould never be used for this.

 Class: Error

-is a global object that can be subclassed.
+In JS Error is a global object that can be subclassed.
 All errors in

-JavaScript should inherit from the Error
+JavaScript should inherit from the Error class.
+New instances of Error can

 be created by doing: